TasnimJahan/IDT/README.md

 My research focuses on identifyng the presence of Parkinson's disease by using supervised and semi-supervised learning techniques.
 I used XGBoost and Random Forest for supervised learning and explored FixMatch and GAN models for semi-supervised learning.
 Dataset: [https://www.kaggle.com/datasets/dipayanbiswas/parkinsons-disease-speech-signal-features.]

 ### For supervsed::
 I have tried several supervised learning model here. and got highest accuracy in XGBoost.
 XGBoost Accuracy:got 0.90.
-Then applied this XGBoost model in supervised model.
+Then applied ensamble XGBoost and SVM model in supervised model.

 In another model.
 I got:
 - Random Forest :